zship/umdify/README.md

 compatible with AMD loaders, CommonJS loaders (like node.js), and (optionally) browser globals.

-Inspired by and shares the same "modify as little as possible" philosophy with [nodefy](https://github.com/millermedeiros/nodefy).
+Based on and shares the same "modify as little as possible" philosophy with [nodefy](https://github.com/millermedeiros/nodefy).